-14. Will my social assistance benefits be affected life take the CEP3
+14 Will my social assistance benefits be affected if I take the CEP?

 The Government is working with provincial and territorial governments, and federal departments to try to ensure that any payment you receive will not affect the amount, nature, or duration of any social benefits or social assistance benefits received by former students.